neoforged/Documentation/versioned_docs/version-1.20.4/resources/server/loottables.md

 Additional Features
 -------------------

-Forge provides some additional behavior to loot tables for greater control of the system.
+NeoForge provides some additional behavior to loot tables for greater control of the system.

 ### `LootTableLoadEvent`

-`LootTableLoadEvent` is an [event] fired on the Forge event bus which is fired whenever a loot table is loaded.
+`LootTableLoadEvent` is an [event] fired on the NeoForge event bus which is fired whenever a loot table is loaded.
 If the event is canceled, then an empty loot table will be loaded instead.

 :::info
 Do **not** modify a loot table's drops through this event.
 Those modifications should be done using [global loot modifiers][glm].